apache/trafficserver/doc/developer-guide/documentation/building.en.rst

 script.
 For simplicity's sake, it is recommended that contributors new to the documentation make use of the included Vagrant configurations, as these will take care of providing all dependencies.
-Please refer to the :ref:`dev-testing-with-vagrant` chapter for complete details on using Vagrant to build and test the |TS| source tree.
+Please refer to the :ref:`developer-testing-with-vagrant` chapter for complete details on using Vagrant to build and test the |TS| source tree.

 With a configured source tree, building the documentation requires only the invocation ``make html`` from within ``doc/``.
 For repeated builds while working